mint-tube/mclip-server/README.md

 - `id` should be somewhat unique, uuid suggested - collisions will be treated as a database error
 - `type` can be either 'text' or 'file`
 - `name` stores the filename or text identifier
-- `content` stores the actual data as BLOB; must be like X'6C6F20..' or base64'yGVsb8g...' or just 'Hello World' in query
+- `content` stores the actual data as BLOB; must be like X'6C6F20..' or 'Hello World' in query